 Are you looking for resources while school is out?
-Check out these great, local resources including free meal sites, free educational sites, fun ideas while the kids are home, and tips from local educators.
+Check out these great, local resources including free meal sites, free educational sites, fun ideas while the kids are home, tips from local educators, and more!

 If you have a free resource to add to this list, please email us at firstname.lastname@example.org!

 FREE MEAL SITES FOR STUDENTS